 Q: OK, you're my new hero.
 How can I help?

 A: Contact me and let's talk.
 I despise doing anything UI design related, as evidenced by this blog and the extension popup, so maybe you can help there.
-Also, not a specialist in browser extensions, so any improvements and/or help with other browsers would be welcome.
+You can help with algorithms to analyze games better or find useful information from the tidbits that Lichess exposes.
+Anything, really, just as long as it's fun for you.

 Q: Yeah, but I can't code.
 How can I help?